LiTrevize/GoSci-PLT-Project/README.md

 ### Other files

-- `test.ml`: top-level file to test and run the scanner
+- `main.ml`: top-level file to test and run the compiler
 - `example.mc`: a sample GoSci source code
+- `test.ml`: all test cases